Visiting Kensington Palace

 Tickets for Kensington Palace are quite expensive so it’s worth considering whether one of the tourist cards for London would save you money if you’re planning to do a lot of sightseeing.

-One option is the London Pass, which has different options for durations from 1 day to 10 days.
+The best option is the London Pass from Go City, where you can choose different durations from 1 day to 10 days.
 It gives you free entry to about 80 attractions in London, including Kensington Palace, along with other benefits.

-It’s quite expensive but you definitely save a lot of money if you’re planning to see a lot of sights.
+It may seem like a big upfront cost, but you definitely save a lot of money if you’re planning to see a few sights.
 You can buy the London Pass here.

 Kensington Palace tour, London, England